BlasBenito/myWebsite/content/post/08_reading_list_data_science/index.markdown

 # Coding

+[Python Rgonomics](https://www.emilyriederer.com/post/py-rgo/): In this post, [Emily Riederer](https://www.emilyriederer.com/about) offers a list of Python libraries with an "R feeling".

 [Why You Shouldn't Nest Your Code](https://youtu.be/CFRhGnuXG-4?si=7Xr3E9L7GFvoRJqA): In this wonderful video, [CodeAesthetic](https://www.youtube.com/@CodeAesthetic) explains in detail (and beautiful graphics!) a couple of methods to reduce the level of nesting in our code to improve readability and maintainability.
 This video has truly changed how I code in R!

 [Code Smell: Error Handling Eclipse ](https://www.njtierney.com/post/2023/12/06/long-errors-smell/): This post by [Nick Tierney](https://fosstodon.org/@njtierney@aus.social) explains how to address these situations when *error checking code totally eclipses the intent of the code*.

 # Other Fancy Things